Criminology – Level 3 Diploma

 Criminology was a new applied course launched in Oakes College Cambridge in 2019.

-Criminology is a combination of many subjects.
+Criminology is a combination of many subjects, such as: Psychology, Sociology and Law.

 Criminology is the study of the law enforcement and criminal justice system.